ory/hydra/docs/install.md

 Let's take a look at the arguments:

-* `--actions get` we need to access the keys
+* `--actions get,accept,reject` we need to be able to get, accept and reject consent requests.
 * `--allow` sets the policy effect to `allow`.
 Omit to set this for `deny`.
 * `--id consent-app-policy` a unique identifier.
-* `--resources rn:hydra:keys:hydra.consent.challenge:public,rn:hydra:keys:hydra.consent.response:private` an array
-of comma-separated resource names.
-These two are fixed in ORY Hydra.
+* `--resources rn:hydra:oauth2:consent:requests:<.*> ` we need to be able to access the consent request resource.
 * `--subjects consent-app` the subject ("user") of this policy is our consent app.

 Awesome!
 Next we will run the [ORY Hydra Consent App Example (NodeJS)](https://github.com/ory/hydra-consent-app-express).